The PMR Diagnosis

 Can PMR be controlled by diet and exercise?
 That depends on many factors, including your levels of inflammation, your tolerance to pain, your age, and how healthy you are.

 Exercise is extremely important for PMR.
-Regular exercise is essential to maintain joint flexibility, muscle strength and function.
-Regular exercise helps with managing pain and maintaining joint flexibility and muscle health.
+Regular exercise is essential to maintain joint flexibility, muscle strength, and function.

 - Supplements.
 Certain supplements may help to lessen inflammation.
 Omega-3s, turmeric, curcumin, and ginger may all help to reduce inflammation.
 Several spices may also help with chronic inflammation and inflammatory disease, including turmeric, ginger, garlic, and cayenne.

 - Nonsteroidal anti-inflammatory drugs (NSAIDs).
-Over-the-counter NSAIDs like aspirin, ibuprofen (Advil), and naproxen (Aleve), can help reduce inflammation and pain, but long-term use can be dangerous.
-My doctor said I could take 3 Aleves (220 mg each) per day and after a year, we'd discuss alternatives.
+Over-the-counter NSAIDs like aspirin, ibuprofen (Advil) and naproxen (Aleve), can help reduce inflammation and pain, but long-term use can be dangerous.
+My doctor said I could take 3 Aleve (220 mg each) per day and after a year, we'd discuss alternatives.

-- My rheumatologist recommended a Mediterranean diet.
+- Diet.
+Many patients report that making dietary changes can help control symptoms.
+Anecdotal evidence suggests that controlling carbohydrates and sugar may be particularly helpful.
+My rheumatologist recommended that I do an elimination diet to identify possible triggers and also recommended a Mediterranean diet.
 A 2018 study found that participants following this diet had lower markers of inflammation.

 That still depends on your levels of inflammation, tolerance to pain, age, how healthy you are, and other variables.
-Many people claim to have treated PMR with diet and exercise alone, although there have been no studies.
-But even if you don't control it completely, diet and exercise will certainly help.
+Many people claim to have treated PMR with diet and exercise alone, although there have been no studies to track them.
+But even if you don't control your PMR symptoms completely, diet and exercise will certainly help.

-If you're not sure you want to use prednisone, you might like to read I Don't Want to Take Prednisone for PMR: Are Corticosteroids Necessary?
+If you're not sure you want to use prednisone (the only "treatment" offered to PMR-sufferers), you might like to read I Don't Want to Take Prednisone for PMR: Are Corticosteroids Necessary?